supernova4869/s_mmpbsa/docs/installation.rst

 ### Basic Dependencies

-s_mmpbsa's core functionality requires the following software:
+s_mmpbsa's core functionality does not require any external program:

-- **Gromacs**: Used to process molecular dynamics trajectory files. s_mmpbsa has a built-in Gromacs, but also supports using external Gromacs programs.
-Multiple versions of Gromacs are supported, but it is recommended to use newer versions for the best compatibility.
+- **Gromacs**: Not required.
+The Gromacs tools s_mmpbsa needs (`gmx dump`, `gmx trjconv`, `gmx convert-tpr` and `gmx make_ndx`) are provided by the Rust port (gmx-rs-tools) compiled into the s_mmpbsa executable.
+Run input files written by Gromacs 2021 and later are read directly; for files from older Gromacs versions an installed `gmx` program is used, which can be avoided by re-converting the file once with `gmx convert-tpr -s old.tpr -o new.tpr`.

 Optional dependencies: